Dashboard: Colorado Crisis Text Line

 Our hope is that as text-line usage grows — as a result of the “Below the Surface” campaign and other initiatives — various stakeholders in community health will be able to source valuable information and insights from this dashboard.

-- Across the state and among teens, the most common trends (stressors) for this period of time were FAMILIAL, SUBSTANCE USE, SAFETY CONCERNS, ANXIETY, LGBTQIA and DEPRESSION.
+- Across the state among teens, the most common trends (stressors) for this period of time were in these areas: FAMILIAL, RELATIONSHIP, SAFETY CONCERNS, FINANCIAL and EDUCATION.

 - Daily text totals during the summer months reached an average of 36.
 From the beginning of school through the end of September, the average quickly moved to approximately 50 texts per day.
 We expect to receive up to 85 texts per day in the next couple of months.

 - There was a 179 percent increase in texts from teens throughout Colorado during August and September 2019, as compared to the same months in 2018.
 We feel confident that the statewide campaign for Below the Surface contributes to the majority of that increase.